What is romesco sauce?

-The addition of hazelnuts ( or almonds!) gives the sauce a robust heartiness.
+The addition of nuts ( typically almonds or hazelnuts) gives the Romesco Sauce a robust richness and heartiness.
 It’s a nice addition to what you are already cooking at home and can transform the ordinary into something really exciting.

 - ¼ cup water